Primordial Black Holes Place the Universe in Stasis: The Emergence of a Stasis Epoch

 Phenomenological considerations likewise place constraints on the values of $M_{\rm min}$ and $M_{\rm max}$, although these constraints are considerably more model-dependent than those on $\alpha$.
 As discussed in the Introduction, BBN constraints on the production of energetic particles from black-hole evaporation place stringent bounds on $f_{\rm BH}(M_i,t_i)$.
 However, PBHs with initial masses $M_i\lesssim 10^9 ~\mathrm{g}$ evaporate before the BBN epoch begins and consequently evade these constraints~\cite{Carr:2009jm,Carr:2020gox,Keith:2020jww}.
 Of course, BBN constraints on the continuous injection of energy density over an extended period depend on both on the overall energy density injected and on the time-dependent manner in which that injection occurs~\cite{Dienes:2018yoq}.
 Since the energy density of PBHs per unit mass falls rapidly with $M_i$ for values of $\alpha$ at the lower end of the allowed range in Eq.~(\ref{eq:range}), some fraction of the PBH population may evaporate after the onset of the BBN epoch without running afoul of these constraints.
 However, in what follows, we adopt a conservative approach and focus on the regime in which $M_{\rm max}\lesssim 10^9 ~\mathrm{g}$.

-A lower bound on $M_{\rm min}$ arises from CMB data, which place an upper bound $H_\star < 2.5 \times 10^{-5} M_P$ on the Hubble parameter during inflation~\cite{Akrami:2018odb}.
-This in turn translates into a lower bound on $M_{\rm min}$.
+A lower bound on $M_{\rm min}$ arises from CMB data, which place an upper bound $H_\star < 2.5 \times 10^{-5} M_P$ on the Hubble parameter when the mode $k_\star=0.002\,\mathrm{Mpc}^{-1}$ exits the horizon during inflation~\cite{Akrami:2018odb}.
+Since the Hubble parameter $H_{\rm end}$ at the end of inflation must be smaller than $H_\star$, this bound in turn translates into a lower bound on $M_{\rm min}$.
 The precise value of this bound depends on the details of both the inflationary model and the mechanics of gravitational collapse.
 For concreteness, we take the bound $M_{\rm min}\gtrsim 0.1$~g~\cite{Carr:2020gox} obtained for the case of slow-roll inflation as a rough benchmark.
+Note that, in practice, the power spectrum produced from inflation may need to grow smoothly as a function of frequency before it plateaus.
+This may effectively lead to an increase of the $M_{\rm min}$ value (see, \eg, Ref.~\cite{Cole:2022xqc}).
+In this paper, we remain agnostic about the precise origin of this power spectrum and simply consider this lower bound on $M_{\rm min}$ to be a rough benchmark.
 We emphasize, however, that bounds of this sort apply only in situations in which the population of PBHs is generated entirely from primordial perturbations which collapse upon re-entering the horizon after inflation.
 Additional mechanisms for PBH production which involve the gravitational collapse of overdense regions with comoving wavelengths well below $(aH)^{-1}$ can result in PBHs with far lower masses.

 Thus, in summary, we shall primarily focus on PBH mass spectra wherein $\alpha$ falls within the range specified in Eq.~(\ref{eq:range}) and wherein

 in what follows.